Universal Studios Singapore ropes in The Weeknd for 2023 Halloween Horror Nights

 The spooky fervour will continue through three scare zones and two live shows while a multi-sensory dining experience — Die-ning in Hell — will be present to satiate your hunger pangs.

-Tickets are priced between SGD 89 for peak nights and SGD 79 for non-peak nights.
+Tickets are priced between SGD 89 (approximately RM300) for peak nights and SGD 79 (approximately RM270) for non-peak nights.
 You can get them here.

 (Hero and feature image credit: Abel Tesfaye/ @theweeknd/ Instagram)